Pancoast tumours are cancers that start in the top part of the lung (the apex).

 - blood vessels that supply blood to the arms

-Most pancoast tumours are a type called non small cell cancer and most commonly squamous cell cancer.
-These cancers develop from the cells that line the airways.
+Most Pancoast tumours are a type called non small cell cancer and most commonly squamous cell cancer.
+Squamous cell cancers develop in the flat cells that cover the surface of your airways.

 - severe pain in the shoulder or the shoulder blade (scapula)